learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you manipulate DOM using service worker?
+## Q 18.11.
+How do you manipulate DOM using service worker?

 Service worker can\'t access the DOM directly.
 But it can communicate with the pages it controls by responding to messages sent via the `postMessage` interface, and those pages can manipulate the DOM.